 Applications will be processed on a first-come, first-serve basis during business hours Monday-Thursday from 8:00 a.m. - 6:00 p.m., and Friday from 8:00 a.m - 5:00 p.m.
 We require a minimum of 48 business hours for processing; applications submitted on a Friday may not be approved for a photo shoot that weekend.
 The $50 per day fee is due at the time of submitting your application.
 If the fee is not received with the application, and/or there is a household balance on your account, new applications will not be approved and a permit will not be issued until the outstanding balance is paid in full.
 Two (2) parking passes will be issued for the for photographer for the day of their permit.
 These parking passes are not transferable to any other date, time, or individual.
 Application requests may be sent to email@example.com.

 Join a Ranger to explore and experience the wild!
-Get all the details about these programs by contacting the Ranger Office at (925) 960-2400, by viewing the Open Space Calendar, or by signing up for our Valley Wilds newsletter by emailing email@example.com.
-Most of these weekend programs are FREE to all participants and registration is not required, though some may request an RSVP and have a small fee to cover program supply costs which may be paid to the Ranger at the program.
+Get all the details about these programs by contacting the Ranger Office at (925) 960-2400, by viewing the Open Space Calendar, or by signing up for our Valley Wilds newsletter by emailing firstname.lastname@example.org.
+Most of these weekend programs are FREE to all participants, though some may have a small fee to cover program supply costs which may be paid to the Ranger at the program.
 Exact change is appreciated.
+Due to the current health situation, pre-registration is required to limit the number of participants to allow for social distancing.
 Children under age 18 must be accompanied by an adult.
 Daily parking fee may apply.

 There is a $5 per vehicle daily fee for parking, payable at machines near the park kiosks.
 The machines accept VISA and Mastercard as well as $1 and $5 bills and coins (except pennies).
 The machines do not make change.
 It will print out a pass that must be displayed on the dashboard of your vehicle with the date visible.
 Please note there is an annual parking pass available that will provide significant savings over the daily fee for regular park visitors.
 Horse trailers may park at Sycamore Grove Park at the Wetmore Road entrance only and require a parking permit with a daily fee of $5.